Skip to content

 • parameters: none.

-• expected output: a generated commit message.
+• expected output: a generated commit message (also copied to clipboard).

 Terminal window